 removing all instances of skipping index refresh in git reset

-itself, and removing both reset.refresh
+except for --no-refresh itself, and removing both reset.refresh

-and reset.quiet
+and reset.quiet.

 Phillip reviewed her new patch series suggesting to allow both

-as one patch of the series removed
+--no-refresh and --refresh as one patch of the series removed

 the latter.
-He said that --refresh
+He said that --refresh could be used to countermand a

-typically when using an alias that includes
+previous --no-refresh typically when using an alias that includes

-.
+--no-refresh.
 He also discussed possible improvements to the

-and to commit messages.
+documentation of --refresh and to commit messages.

 Victoria then sent a version 2 of this new patch series taking into account Phillip’s suggestions.